Mayo Clinic Care Network Content

 Overview

-Atrial flutter ablation is a procedure to create scar tissue within an upper chamber of the heart in order to block the electrical signals that cause a fluttering heartbeat.
+Atrial flutter ablation is a treatment for a rapid, fluttering heartbeat.
+It uses heat energy to create tiny scars in an upper chamber of the heart.
+Heart signals can't pass through the scars.
+So the scars block the faulty electrical signals that cause the irregular heartbeat.

 Why it's done

-Doctors use atrial flutter ablation to control the signs and symptoms associated with atrial flutter.
-Atrial flutter ablation may restore a normal heart rhythm, which may improve your quality of life.
+Atrial flutter ablation is done to control the symptoms of atrial flutter.
+Atrial flutter ablation helps reset the heart's rhythm, which may improve quality of life.

 What you can expect

-Sensors on the tip of the catheter send electrical impulses and record your heart's electricity.
-Your doctor uses this information to determine the best place to apply the ablation treatment.
+Sensors on the tip of the catheter send signals and record the heart's electricity.
+Your doctor uses this information to learn where to apply the ablation treatment in the heart.

-Depending on your condition, you may be allowed to go home the same day or you may spend a night in the hospital.
+Depending on your overall health, you may go home the same day or you may spend a night in the hospital.

 Results